LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

     **IMPORTANT:** It could take the full 5 minute time-frame for the lab setup process to complete.

     **Note:** In this lab exercise, you'll partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc.) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)
+If you don't have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc.) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)

 ## Instructions